 On TV, it’s bars and coffee shops where everyone knows you.
 My family had neighborhood restaurants, local places where we knew what we wanted without looking at the menu.
-Wherever I live I find a restaurant or two that fills that niche; a place I can go to alone, and read without annoying the waiter.
-In Evanston my favorite spot is The Lucky Platter.
+Wherever I live I find a restaurant or two that fills that niche; a place I can go alone, and read without annoying the waiter.
+In Evanston, my favorite spot is The Lucky Platter.

 Drinks choices are also interesting.
-I love fresh orange juice with breakfast, but the wide selection of mimosas, from ginger to apple cider are a nice alternative on the weekend.
+I love fresh orange juice with breakfast, but the wide selection of mimosas, from ginger to apple cider is a nice alternative on the weekend.
 Although sodas of every flavor are all the rage at the grocery store, I return again and again to The Lucky Platter for their homemade cream soda.

-The lunch and dinner menus offer a wide selection of entrees, burgers and sandwiches, but it’s the soups, salads and sides that I order most.
+The lunch and dinner menus offer a wide selection of entrees, burgers, and sandwiches, but it’s the soups, salads, and sides that I order most.
 The reason for this is my addiction to their Caribbean pumpkin soup.
 Chunky, with a mild spice, it’s delicious and restorative.
 My usual accompaniment is a salad.
 They are all filled with fruit and nuts or vegetables, so it’s hard to choose.
-My usual is the chopped salad, with corn, jicama, carrots, tomatoes, peppers and cheese.
+My usual is the chopped salad, with corn, jicama, carrots, tomatoes, peppers, and cheese.
 If I’m very hungry I add some cornbread, however, if this sounds too virtuous, pimento filled macaroni and cheese with a side of hot sauce is also available.